multitudes/oldmultitudes.github.io/_posts/2019-04-09-Elements of Functional programming in Swift.markdown

 Functional programming (often abbreviated FP) is the process of building software by composing pure functions, avoiding shared state, mutable data, and side-effects.

+In this post you will have a lightweight encounter with words like functors, applicatives and monads.

 In Object Oriented Programming, a class blends state, functionality, inheritance, and more.
 We will see that functional programming can dramatically simplify your code.

 ### Five principles of functional programming

+What makes good functional code?
+Functional code relies very much on immutability.
+We like using constants everywhere.
+Of lourse swift enforces this for us with the use of `let` where possible.
+And avoiding states, you pass variables into a functions and you return new values indipendently of external parameters.
+It is composable.
+You can write small functions that can be composed in bigger ones.

 - Functions are first-class data types.
 That means they can be created, copied, and passed around like integers and strings.
 - Functions can be used as parameters to other functions.